-Visits by members of the public to-
+All visits by members of the public to-

-- (a) correctional centres:
+- (a) correctional centres;

 - (b) remand detention facilities;

 - (c) police holding cells;

 - (d) military detention facilities;

-- (e) health establishments and facilities, except to receive treatment or medication in accordance with health protocols; and
+- (e) health establishments and facilities, except to receive treatment or medication, subject to strict adherence to health protocols; and

 - (f) older persons' residential facilities,

-are prohibited, except to the extent and in the manner as directed by the relevant Cabinet member.
+are prohibited except to the extent and in the manner directed by the relevant Cabinet member.

-41. Closure of borders
+42. Closure of borders